-I recently went shopping for craft supplies and ended up getting two booklets of craft paper as well as craft paper scraps.
+I recently went shopping for craft supplies and ended up getting two

 I should have known better.
 I certainly didn't need so much paper, especially since making paper beads is a great way to use junk mail and scraps around the house.